Payment and Appeals

 - Payments may be made with cash, bank/credit card, check, or LuteBuck$.

-- Payment of the parking ticket fine before the end of the next business day results in the fine being reduced by 50% with the exception of disabled and carpool space violations.
+- Payment of the parking ticket fine before the end of the next business day results in the fine being reduced by 50% with the exception of disabled, carpool space and charging stations.
 These fines are not reducible.

 - Payment after one business day but less than 10 business days results in the assessed fine being charged.